-If your current flooring is really ruining the whole vibe of your room, we recommend throwing down a massive area rug in a neutral colour and material (something like jute is perfect) and then adding a patterned rug on top.
+If your current flooring is really ruining the whole vibe of your room, we recommend throwing down a massive area rug in a neutral color and material (something like jute is perfect) and then adding a patterned rug on top.

-Uber fresh, light and airy, this sunny scheme using Crown’s Sunrise matt emulsion is a sure fire winner to lighten and brighten up a dark room and create the illusion of space.
+Uber fresh, light and airy, this sunny scheme using Crown’s Sunrise matt emulsion is a sure-fire winner to lighten and brighten up a dark room and create the illusion of space.